vpaciulli/parking_a_lot/README.md

 Closes #1
 ````

-After this, deploy your change to runrunitstg as discussed below.
+After this, deploy your change to parking_a_lot:stg as discussed below.